Your bag is currently empty

 “Everything I do is a matter of heart, body and soul,” says Donna Karan, chief designer of the international company that bears her name.
 “For me, designing is an expression of who I am as a woman, with all the complications, feelings and emotions.”

 Karan’s quest for the perfect jeans, as well as her desire to dress her daughter Gabby, resulted in the 1989 birth of DKNY.
-Fast fashion with an urban mind-set, DKNY is what Karan calls "the pizza to Collection’s caviar."
-DKNY grew so popular and diverse that other brands and labels spun from it, including DKNY Jeans, DKNY Active, DKNY Underwear, DKNY JEANS Juniors, and DKNY Kids.
+Fast fashion with an urban mind-set, DKNY is what Karan calls “the pizza to collection’s caviar.”
+DKNY grew so popular and diverse that other brands and labels spun from it, including DKNY Jeans, DKNY Active, DKNY Underwear, DKNY Jeans Juniors, and DKNY Kids.
 (Not surprisingly, Karan’s grandkids and friends’ kids had much to do with the latter).
-Like Collection, DKNY has an accessories and shoe collection to underscore its New York City street-smart look.
+Like Collection, DKNY has an accessories and shoe collection to underscore its New York City street-smart style.

-Karan saw that the many men in her life, starting with her husband, also needed a sophisticated system of dressing.
-Considering Karan’s father was a custom tailor, a menswear collection was inevitable, and it was founded in 1992.
-Since men cannot live by double face cashmere suits alone, DKNY Men emerged a year later in answer to his casual, sport side, which then beget its own dress shirt and tailored clothing collections.
+Karan saw the many men in her life, starting with her husband, also needed a sophisticated system of dressing.
+Considering that Karan’s father was a custom tailor, DKNY Men emerged a year later in answer to his casual, sport side, which went on to launch its own dress shirt and tailored clothing collections.

 Determined to seduce all the senses, Karan took on the world of beauty in 1992 under the business and creative leadership of her husband, who designed the bottles and jars for the signature fragrances and their ancillary products.
 The beauty division went on to introduce best-selling fragrances.
-Completing the lifestyle approach to design, in 2001 Karan introduced a Donna Karan Home collection "all about touch and feel," which includes everything from luxe bedding and candles to cashmere throws, and DKNY home, which accents interiors with fashion-forward bedding and accessories.
+Completing the lifestyle approach to design, in 2001 Karan introduced a Donna Karan Home Collection “all about touch and feel,” which includes everything from luxe bedding and candles to cashmere throws, and DKNY Home, which accents interiors with fashion-forward bedding and accessories.
 There are also Donna Karan and DKNY Lenox Table and Giftware collections as well.

-Donna Karan International has an excess of one hundred company-owned and licensed free standing Donna Karan Collection, DKNY, and DKNY JEANS stores worldwide.
-The first flagships opened in London - DKNY in 1994, and Collection two years later.
-1999 marked the opening of the uptown New York City DKNY flagship store, located at 60th Street and Madison Avenue, and two years later, came the downtown DKNY flagship on West Broadway in SoHo.
-Bringing it back to where it all began, in 2001 Karan opened the Donna Karan New York flagship store, the premiere Collection showcase, at 819 Madison Avenue.
-Designed as "a serene escape from the city’s chaos," a dramatic indoor/outdoor river rock garden runs through the townhouse’s ground floor.
+Donna Karan international has an excess of two hundred company-owned and licensed free standing Donna Karan Collection, DKNY, and DKNY Jeans stores worldwide.
+The first flagships opened in London – DKNY in 1994, and Collection two years later.
+1999 marked the opening of the uptown New York City DKNY flagship store, located at 60th street and Madison Avenue, and two years later, came the downtown DKNY flagship on West Broadway in SoHo.
+Bringing it back to where it all began, in 2001 Karan opened the Donna Karan New York flagship store, the premiere collection showcase, at 819 Madison Avenue.
+Designed as “a serene escape from the city’s chaos,” a dramatic indoor/outdoor river rock garden runs through the townhouse’s ground floor.

 For Karan, it literally and creatively began in New York.
 She was born into fashion on Long Island.
 Not only was her father Gabby Faske (who died when Karan was three) a tailor, her mother Helen was a showroom model and fashion sales rep. Even Karan’s stepfather Harold Flaxman was in the fashion business.
 So it was only natural that Karan, while still in high school, designed her first collection and staged her first show.

 Karan's Urban Zen Initiative, founded in 2007, is the culmination of Karan's philanthropic efforts.
-Explains Karan, "I have founded the Urban Zen initiative to create a working structure for advancing wellness, preserving culture and empowering children.
+Explains Karan, "I founded the Urban Zen Initiative to create a working structure for advancing wellness, preserving culture and empowering children.
 These are causes that mean the world to me."
 Through Urban Zen, Karan – an honorary ambassador to Haiti – works closely with the Clinton Global Initiative to support and develop Haitian artisan commerce.
 President Clinton asked Karan to design the prestigious Clinton Global Citizen Award in 2010, an honor he then presented her with for her work with the Urban Zen Haiti Artisan Project.
 Karan was also honored with a Gordon Parks Foundation Award for using creative means to change and educate the world.